 This information about land use types within Truro were derived from the 2016 MassGIS Land Use Land Cover Dataset.

-As stated above in Land Area (p.
-13), there are approximately 13,500 total land acres in Truro and approximately 9,540 of these acres are in the CCNS.
+There are approximately 13,500 total land acres in Truro and approximately 9,540 of these acres are in the CCNS.